djaiss/officelife-documentation/source/docs/expenses.md

 If you change the currency of the company, we will recalculate all the converted amounts used in the company to match the new currency – however we will use the rate that were effective at the date the expense occured.
 Depending on the amount of previous expenses in your company, this process can take a long time, so please patient.

+### Viewing expenses {#viewing-expenses}

+Expenses can be seen in different places:

+* on the employee's dashboard,
+* on the Manager tab on the dashboard,
+* on the Accounting tab on the dashboard,
+* on the employee's profile page.

+On the employee’s profile page, the expenses can only be seen by

+* the employee who has created this expense,
+* the manager of this employee,
+* someone with either the HR or administrator role.

 ### Deleting an expense {#deleting-an-expense}

 Expenses can be deleted by the employee if it wasn't approved by a manager or an accountant yet.
 Once approved, the expense can’t be deleted by the employee who has created it.
 Only accountants can delete an expense from the system.